Mojo Links

 Manual action from Google.
 The rarest outcome.
 Requires the attack to be sophisticated enough that Google's automated systems flag the site for human review.
 Recovery requires disavow + reconsideration request, documented in our disavow guide.

-How Do You Respond to a Confirmed Negative SEO Attack?
+How Do You Respond To a Confirmed Negative SEO Attack?

 Five-phase response workflow.